matomo-org/developer-documentation/docs/media-analytics/setup.md

 ## Tracking Flowplayer videos

 The tracking of Flowplayer works automatically.
 However, you may not be tracking accurate titles for your video by default.
-If you use the JavaScript embed method, we recommend to specify a title in the `flowplayer` method of your video:
+If you use the JavaScript embed method, we recommend specifying a title in the `flowplayer` method of your video:

 ```js
 flowplayer("#player", {